Protectator/league-typenode/README.md

 ## Testing

-- Run `gulp test` in the project's root directory to run the tests locally.
+- Run `npm test` in the project's root directory to run the tests locally.

 ## License